F2: Fun and Frustration: Plot

-In the Czech Republic, Venky and Varun are apprehended by Police for abusing two women.
-Interrogated by Indian Embassy official Vishwanath, Venky and Varun reveal that the women who filed a case against them are his wife and girlfriend respectively much to Vishwanath's surprise.
+In the Czech Republic, the cops apprehended Venky & Varun for abusing two women.
+Interrogated by Indian Embassy officials Vishwanath, Venky, and Varun reveal that the women who filed a case against them are his wife and girlfriend, respectively, much to Vishwanath's surprise.
 Curious, Vishwanath asks them about their past.
 Venky was an orphan with high dreams about marriage and works as PA to MLA Anji Reddy but earns handsomely.
-Through a marriage bureau, Venky happened to meet Harika, a software engineer who lives with her parents, sister Honey, paternal and maternal grandmothers Ganga and Manga.
-Happy that Venky is an orphan and since Harika would not have any problem with in-laws that women generally face, the family accepted for marriage.
+Through a marriage bureau, Venky met Harika, a software engineer who lives with her parents, sister Honey, and paternal and maternal grandmothers Ganga and Manga.
+Her family was happy that Venky is an orphan, and Harika would therefore not have any problem with in-laws that women generally face, the family accepted marriage.
 Venky and Harika marry happily.
-However, they began to have arguments over petty issues and Venky began to feel tormented.
-Their neighbor Prasad, who showcased his love for his wife publicly added up to Harika's jealousy and Venky's problems.
-Unable to live in a hostel, Honey began to live with Harika and Venky and created problems between them when Venky tried to tell Harika that Honey has a boyfriend.
+However, they began to argue over petty issues, and Venky felt tormented.
+Plus, their neighbor Prasad, who showcased his love for his wife publicly, added to Harika's jealousy and Venky's problems.
+Unable to live in a hostel, Honey began to live with Harika and Venky and created issues between them when Venky tried to tell Harika that Honey had a boyfriend.

-Varun starts to narrate his story: Varun is Honey's boyfriend and runs a hotel.
-Venky saw Honey hugging Varun and told Harika and her family but they refused to believe him.
-He challenged them that he would expose Honey one day and Harika and her family promised to be slaves for him if he does.
-Venky succeeded in doing so and was unwilling to be tormented by a vengeful Venky, Harika and her mother lied that they already knew about Honey's relationship and were just testing him by challenging him.
+Varun narrates his story: Varun is Honey's boyfriend and runs a hotel.
+Venky saw Honey hugging Varun and told Harika and her family, but they refused to believe him.
+He challenged them that he would expose Honey one day, and Harika and her family promised to be slaves for him if he did.
+Venky succeeded in doing so and was unwilling to be tormented by a vengeful Venky; Harika and her mother lied that they already knew about Honey's relationship and were just testing him by challenging him.
 Despite Venky's warning about the side effects of marriage and Honey, Varun proceeded to have an engagement.
 Venky exposed Prasad's second wife (Swarna) to his first wife as an act of revenge for tormenting him.
-Within six days, Varun faced problems managing Honey and his mother Kanthamma who have issues with each other.
+Within six days, Varun faced problems managing Honey and his mother, Kanthamma, who had issues with each other.
 Frustrated, Varun agreed with Venky.
 Prasad joined them and theorized that women need husbands.
-To teach their wives a lesson, Venky, Varun, and Prasad escape to Europe.
-Honey and Harika were shattered on the former's wedding day when they found Varun and Venky missing.
+On the former's wedding day, Venky, Varun, & Prasad escape to Europe to teach their wives a lesson, which shatters Honey & Harika when they find Varun and Venky missing.